ethereum/web3.py/docs/internals.rst

 caching responses that depend on block data.
 By default, this option is configured to internal values deemed "safe" for the chain id you are connected to.
 If you are connected to mainnet Ethereum, this value is set to the ``finalized`` block number.
-If you are connected to another chain, this value is set to a time internal in seconds, from the current time, that is deemed "safe" for that chain's finality mechanism.
+If you are connected to another chain, this value is set to a time interval in seconds, from the current time, that is deemed "safe" for that chain's finality mechanism.

 **It's important to understand that, in order to perform these validations, extra